 —Henry David Thoreau

-One does not say many towns how to have quite a few beautiful beaches, but luckily for its visitors and inhabitants, Split is one of them.
-Here's the list of our top picks you can have while staying at a luxury villa Split.
+One does not say many towns have quite a few beautiful beaches, but luckily for its visitors and inhabitants, Split is one of them.
+Here's the list of our top picks you can visit while staying at a luxury villa Split.

 One of the rare sandy beaches in the whole region, Bačvice beach is the most famous and popular beach, part of the town’s identity.
 This beach has a very shallow slope and is ideal for families with children and enthusiasts playing "picigin," - a beach game born on this sand.
 When you see people standing in a circle trying to hit a small ball with their palms, they are the famous "picigin" players.
 Around the beach, there is an extensive offer of bars and restaurants.